Twoure/KissNetwork.bundle/README.md

 ##### Preferred Video Server
 - Select a Default Video Server from the drop-down list
 - Currently supported servers: KissNetwork(_default_), [Openload](https://openload.co/), [Stream](https://stream.moe/)
-  - **Note:** Stream is experimental and requires [cURL](https://curl.haxx.se/).
-It is set to revert to GoogleVideo links if cURL is not present.
   - Default behavior: Use GoogleVideo links when available, otherwise try using the provided links
   - If a server other than _KissNetwork_ is selected: Use selected video server, and default to GoogleVideo links when selected server fails.